Paul-Loup Chatin

-Paul-Loup Chatin (born 19 October 1991) is a professional racing driver from France who currently competes in the European Le Mans Series with IDEC Sport.
-He won the European Le Mans Series LMP2 class title in 2014 and 2019.
+Paul-Loup Chatin (born 19 October 1991) is a French professional racing driver.
+He has had notable successes within the LMP2 class, winning the European Le Mans Series in 2014 and 2019, as well as pole positions at the 2018 and 2023 iterations of the 24 Hours of Le Mans.
+Other achievements include a class victory at the 2021 24 Hours of Daytona and the LMP2 title in the 2023 IMSA SportsCar Championship.

-Career
+He competes in the FIA World Endurance Championship for Alpine Endurance Team.

+Early career

 Karting

 Born in Dourdan, Chatin began his karting career in 2006 at the age of 14, progressing to the KF2 category by 2008.

 Formula Renault

-Chatin made his début in single-seater in 2010, joining the F4 Eurocup 1.6 series.
+Chatin made his début in single-seaters in 2010, joining the F4 Eurocup 1.6 series.
 Chatin finished fourth in the championship, with two wins at Silverstone, behind his future Eurocup rivals Stoffel Vandoorne and Norman Nato.

 In 2011, he graduated to the Eurocup Formula Renault 2.0 series, with the Tech 1 Racing team.
 He finished ninth with a win on home soil at Le Castellet, and another podium finish, at Silverstone.
 He also had a full-time campaign in Formula Renault 2.0 Alps with the same team, collecting three consecutive victories at the Hungaroring and Le Castellet, finally finishing third in the championship.

 For the 2012 season, Chatin remained in the Eurocup with Tech 1.
 He improved to sixth in the championship, but failed to achieve a victory during the campaign.
 He defended his third position in Formula Renault 2.0 Alps, losing the title fight to Daniil Kvyat and Nato.